ntaylor0000/google-data-analytics-professional-certificate/8 - Google Data Analytics Capstone: Complete a Case Study/Case Study 1: How does bike-share navigate speedy success/Case Study 1.md

    OR start_station_name IS NULL
    OR end_station_name IS NULL;

--- Identify and delete outliers based on duration and distance.
+-- Identify and delete outliers based on ride_length.
 -- Delete 50,330 outliers.

 DELETE FROM public.bike_trips